Don’t you just love it when something lives up to the image in your mind?

 Here’s how to do it right:

-The first place that struck my fancy on Airbnb (get a discount for your first booking here) was just outside of Aix-en-Provence, a natural jumping off point for this adventure.
+The first place that struck my fancy on Airbnb (book the villa here!) was just outside of Aix-en-Provence, a natural jumping off point for this adventure.

 The best way to see the lavender fields is to drive yourself.
 You could take a tour of the fields, but then you’re limited with timing, when and where you stop, and what time you head home.